-The ADMINISTRATIVE DIVISION is responsible for fiscal, personnel, contract and docket management, as well as physical plant.
+The ADMINISTRATIVE DIVISION is responsible for fiscal, personnel, contract, docket management and information technology, as well as physical plant.
 The Division provides support services to the other divisions and assists the Commission in coordinating its activities.
-The CONSUMER ASSISTANCE DIVISION (CAD) receives, analyzes and responds to complaints from Maine utility customers.
+The CONSUMER ASSISTANCE AND SAFETY DIVISION (CASD) receives, analyzes and responds to complaints from Maine utility customers.
+This Division is also responsible for gas safety and Dig Safe activitives.
 The LEGAL DIVISION represents the Commission before Federal and State appellate and trial courts and agencies.
 It provides hearings examiners and staff attorneys in cases before the Commission and assists in preparing and presenting Commission views on legislative proposals.
 The TELEPHONE AND WATER DIVISION is responsible for financial, technical, and policy related investigations and analyses conducted by the Commission on telephone and water utilities.
 The Division provides expert advice to the Commission on such matters as revenues, expenses, engineering, economics, technology and other technical aspects related to the telephone and water industries.
 The ELECTRIC AND GAS DIVISION is responsible for financial, technical, and policy related investigations and analyses conducted by the Commission on electric and gas utilities.
 The Division provides expert advice to the Commission on such matters as revenues, expenses, engineering, economics, technology and other technical aspects related to the electric and gas industries.

-The Public Laws of 1913, effective by Proclamation, after referendum on October 30, 1914, created the Public Utilities Commission.
-It was organized December 1, 1914.
+The Public Laws of 1913, effective by Proclamation, after referendum on October 30, 1914, created the Public Utilities Commission(PUC).
+It was organized December 1914.
 The Act abolished the Board of Railroad Commissioners, established in 1858, and conferred upon the Public Utilities Commission all powers vested in that Board, as well as the State Water Storage Commission, including custody and control of all records, maps, and papers pertaining to the offices of the Railroad Commissioners and the State Water Storage Commission, the latter of which was not legally abolished until 1916.
 The Commission also acquired jurisdiction over all "public utilities," and through subsequent legislation any person, firm, or corporation operating motorbuses or trucks transporting passengers or freight for-hire over any street or highway in Maine.
-The Commission retains jurisdiction over the transportation of passengers and property for compensation by vessel in Casco Bay under Chapter 174 of the Private and Special Laws of 1963.
+The Commission retains jurisdiction over the transportation of passengers and property for compensation by vessel in Casco Bay under chapter 174 of the Private and Special Laws of 1963.
 Chapters 207 and 617 of the Public Laws of 1983 specifically exempted dealers of gas in liquid form from Commission jurisdiction, which had not been previously exercised.
 Central tanks serving more than 10 customers are still subject to PUC jurisdiction.
 Chapter 304 of the Public Laws of 1983 deregulated one-way paging service.
-Public Law1987, chapter 141 conferred to the Commission jurisdiction over cable television systems providing service like telephone companies and pole attachment charges for cable television systems.
-Public Law 1991, chapter 342 exempted cellular telephone providers.

-from regulation as public utilities, as long as one provider does not "exclusively control" the assigned service area and unless the Commission determines that the cellular provider is engaged in providing basic exchange telephone service.
-Public Law 1999, chapter 718 gave the Commission enforcement authority over the Dig Safe damage prevention statute.
-Public Law 2001, chapter 624, which required the Commission to develop and administer conservation programs funded through assessments on Transmission and Distribution utilities, became effective on April 5, 2002.
-Public Law 2003, chapter 359 moved the Emergency Services Communication Bureau to the Commission giving it oversight responsibility for the E-9-1-1 program.
+Public Law 1987, chapter 141 conferred to the Commission jurisdiction over cable television systems providing service like telephone companies and pole attachment charges for cable television systems.
+Public Law 1991, chapter 342, exempted cellular telephone providers, from regulation as public utilities, as long as one provider does not "exclusively control" the assigned service area and unless the Commission determines that the cellular provider is engaged in providing basic exchange telephone service.
+Public Law 1999, chapter 718, gave the Commission enforcement authority over the Dig Safe damage prevention statute.
+Public Law 2003, chapter 359, moved the Emergency Services Communication Bureau to the Commission giving it oversight responsibility for the E-9-1-1 program.